Robert Ruark: African safari

 In 1953, Ruark began writing a series for Field & Stream magazine entitled The Old Man and the Boy.
 Considered largely autobiographical (although technically fiction), this heartwarming series ran until late 1961.
 The stories were characterized by the philosophical musings of the Old Man, who was modeled after both of Ruark's grandfathers, but mostly on Captain Edward "Ned" Hall Adkins, Ruark's maternal grandfather.
 In the stories, young Bob Ruark grows up hunting and fishing in coastal North Carolina, always guided by the Old Man.
 However, the pain of his parents' difficult domestic life and his relatively few childhood friends (Ruark, something of a child prodigy in school, was a loner) are tellingly absent from the narratives.
 Many of the stories were collected into a book of the same name, followed shortly thereafter by a companion book entitled The Old Man's Boy Grows Older.
-Today these two books are probably his best remembered works.
+Today, these two books are probably his best remembered works.
 Twenty stories were also published in the book Robert Ruark's Africa.

 Ruark's first bestselling novel was published in 1955.
 Entitled Something of Value, it describes the Mau Mau Uprising by Kenyan rebels against British rule.
 The novel drew from the author's personal knowledge and experiences on safari in Africa, and was adapted into a 1957 film, Something of Value.
-Uhuru, a novel with a similar theme, but not intended to be a sequel, was published in 1962.
+Uhuru, a novel with a similar theme but not intended as a sequel, was published in 1962.
 "Uhuru" is the Swahili word for freedom.
-The book apparently libeled a particular politician in Kenya, and while Ruark was in Nairobi after its publication, staying at the New Stanley Hotel, he learned that a lawsuit had been filed against him by this politician.
-Before he could be served papers, however, he was tipped off, and he fled overnight to South Africa by air.
+The book apparently libeled a particular politician in Kenya.
+While Ruark was in Nairobi after its publication, staying at the New Stanley Hotel, he learned that this politician had filed a lawsuit against him.
+Before he could be served with papers, however, he was tipped off and fled overnight to South Africa by air.
 He had intended to write a final book in the series with the working title of "A Long View From a Tall Hill," but this never materialized.

 Last years

 After his first half dozen books or so, Ruark continued to write, though few of his later novels matched his earlier successes.
 In 1960, after a bittersweet visit to his hometown of Wilmington, North Carolina, Ruark left the U.S. for good.
 He lived in London and Barcelona, before settling in Sant Antoni de Calonge in Catalunya, Spain.
 Shortly before his death, he wrote a final article which later appeared in Playboy and was titled "Nothing Works and Nobody Cares."
 He died in London, England, on July 1, 1965, of cirrhosis of the liver brought on by alcoholism.
 His last novel, The Honey Badger, exemplified the condition of the author at this time in his life.
 The book was published posthumously, as was Use Enough Gun, which is essentially a collection of excerpts from his earlier works.
-More notable are the two collections published by McIntosh and Casada, which are representative of the author's finest work.
+More notable are the two collections published by McIntosh and Casada, which represent the author's finest work.

 Robert Ruark is buried in Palamós in the Province of Girona in Catalunya, Spain.